deejaygraham/sketchnoting-for-developers/draft.md

 seems to help concepts be better fixed in your memory and also to help recall.
 It appears to be that engaging another medium in the process engages other centres of the brain to help make sense of the information and increases memory creation.

+Evolutionarily, threats to our survival came to us first visually in the shape of an approaching tiger rather than a hand-written invitation
+- the tiger who came to tea.

+Words are only postage stamps delivering the object for you to unwrap - george bernard shaw

 Interestingly, smell seems to play the biggest part in memory making and recall.
 Im not sure if a talk on Smell notes would have got an audience!